Brother Beyond: After the split

-Carl Fysh now works for Purple PR, a public relations agency in London.
-He became manager to male duo Fierce Girl, as well as working with acts including Goldfrapp, Coldplay and Adele.

-David White obtained a BA degree in Fine Arts at Central St. Martin's College in London and is currently studying for his Master of Art at Chelsea College of Art and Design.
-He has shown his paintings all around England and Israel.

 Eg and Alice

 After leaving Brother Beyond, Eg White formed the duo Eg and Alice with artist Alice Temple.
 Their production was critically acclaimed but a commercial failure, and none of their singles ever entered the UK Top 75.
 They released one album (which also didn't chart) for WEA in 1991, before Eg decided to go solo, covering the Jellyfish hit "Stay Home".
 Eg White won an Ivor Novello award for writing Will Young's "Leave Right Now", and has written songs for a variety of artists including Natalie Imbruglia, Joss Stone and Adele.